-So make sure you financial planner follows this 6 step financial planning process.
+So make sure your financial planner follows these 6 steps financial planning process.

-1. The initial interaction and establishment of Financial Planner & Client Relationship.
+1. The initial interaction and establishment of the Financial Planner & Client Relationship.

-- The Financial Planner will explain you the entire process.
+- The Planner will explain the entire process.
 He will document the services to be provided to you and define both his and your responsibilities.